Who are Protestants?

 Addition to the "Our Father" (AKA Lord's Prayer)

-Those who profess that the scriptural verse Matthew 6:9-13 ends with: "For the kingdom, the power and the glory are yours now and for ever." and that this sentence should be added and always recited at the end of the "Our Father".
+Those who profess that the scriptural verse Matthew 6:9-13 ends with: "For the kingdom, the power and the glory are yours now and for ever." and that this doxology should be added and always recited at the end of the "Our Father".

-This is false because the phrase is absent from the earliest Greek New Testament manuscripts.
+First, this is false because the phrase is absent from the earliest Greek New Testament manuscripts.

-This claim in favor of adding the phrase is refuted
+further, this claim in favor of adding the phrase is refuted

 on this page. and is also discussed and refuted on this page, which concludes with the a statement that includes: "The doxology for thine is the kingdom, and the power, and the glory, forever was probably not originally in Matthew's Gospel."